Jackson Munro Public Service Fellowship

 Made possible through the support of the Henry M. Jackson Foundation, the Fellowship is named for late Senator Henry M. “Scoop” Jackson and S. Sterling Munro, Jr., the former top aide to Senator Jackson and Administrator of the Bonneville Power Administration.

-- Interviews for the Fellowship will be held on Thursday, November 13, 2014
+- Interviews for the Fellowship will be held the week of May 23-27

-- The period of funding for the Jackson Munro Public Service Fellowship is Winter and Spring quarters, 2015.
+- The period of funding for the Jackson Munro Public Service Fellowship is summer quarter, 2016.

-In addition to a monetary award, Jackson Munro Fellows are also supported through workshops, and enrollment in one or more of the Carlson Center’s Community Based Leadership courses in winter and/or spring quarter.
+In addition to a monetary award, Jackson Munro Fellows are also supported through workshops throughout the summer.
 In addition, Jackson Munro Fellows receive individualized coaching about their community involvement by staff in the Carlson Center.

-- Active engagement in your community project throughout Winter and Spring quarter, 2015
+- Active engagement in your Fellowship Project during summer quarter, 2016

 Deadline to Apply:

-o What you have learned about public service and leadership through previous involvement in your community?
+- What have you learned about public service and leadership through previous involvement in your community?

-o What organization will you be working with as a Jackson Munro Fellow?
+- What organization will you be working with as a Jackson Munro Public Service Fellow this summer?
 What is your history with this organization?

-o How will your project be sustained at the end of your fellowship period?
+- How will your project be sustained at the end of your Fellowship period?

 Learn more about the history of the Jackson Munro Public Service Fellowship (formerly the Sterling and Gene Munro Public Service Fellowship)